zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Hobbes critique of Descartes: the only thing we can know for certainty are physical material processes that are subject to observations and systematic scientific studies.
 The ultimate ontology, is an ontology of matter.

+### Locke's Newtonian science of the mind

+John Locke (1632 - 1704, younger contemporary of Newton's): Newtonian psychology.
+Trained as a physician.
+One of the few to be elected to the Royal Society for his philosophical contributions.

+One of the most influential in modern history.
+Parliamentary pedigree, opposite to that of Hobbes's.

+Scientific approach to the mind and the society.
+British empiricism.
+Started with Bacon, featuring Locke, Hume, Mills, etc.

+Newtonian science develops a simple model and then approach the physical problem through observation.
+Newtonian science's ontology: begin with an assumption that the ultimate constituents of reality are not visible things but small corpuscular things (light, e.g., is made of such).
+Complex phenomenons are to be resolved into elementary (atomic) components.

+**Essay on human understanding.**
+How the mind comes to be furnished at all?
+He does not accept the theory of innate ideas, i.e. _"the soul received in its very first being"_.

+Locke, however, does accept some original acts of the mind, e.g. the law of contradiction, and other forms of logic. **Intuitive knowledge**.
+There are other undisputable truths in all cases, such as geometric proofs, but such has to be proven and requires an argument.
+This is **demonstrative knowledge**.

+All ideas (the complex contents of human understanding) come from sensation (sensory acts / channels) or reflection.
+From experience.

+The thought experiment **Molyneux's problem**: a person born blind can feel the differences between shapes such as spheres and cubes, could he, after gaining sight, distinguish those by sight alone?
+Locke's empiricism says no.

+Complex ideas consists of elementary sensations, which are held together by an associational process like gravitation.
+We learn by association.
+Those we experience frequently together become associated.

+Locke then faces the skeptical challenges of how truthful the senses are.

+**Dualistic epistemology** was found in Locke.
+Realist when we perceive certain objects in the world.
+Phenomenalist when it comes to other properties of the real world.
+The lectern example.
+Its **primary quality**, hardness.
+What is there actually and can be reported by the sensory organs accurately.
+The hardness is made up from atomic elements that are hard.
+The color is not: a brown lectern is not made up from atomic elements that are brown.
+This is a **secondary quality**, produced by that object but is not something in that object itself.

+Locke also differentiates between two essences.
+We do not have the perceptive power to know the corpuscular elements directly, and that is the **real essence** of an object.
+The real elements of the object is what stimulates and brings about experience.
+On the basis of these experiences, we classify things (designate name to things, the **nominal essence**.)

+This leaves room for skeptical claims of our knowledge: real world objects are mediated by sensations, and can never be known for what they really are.
+One might challenge this with the claim that one really knows oneself.
+The cells in my body are ever being replaced, but my identity does not change, what is the essence of self?

+Plutarch says the ancient philosophers argued about the same thing: over time **Theseus's ship** are reinforced with new planks: at what point is it no longer considered Theseus's ship?

+Locke regards self / personal identity as a collection of experiences, memories, held together by the process of associations.

+Scriblerians, including Alexander Pope and Jonathan Swift, attacked this theory, as philosophy run amock: Jack kills Bill and by the time Bill hits the ground he is already a different person when attacked by Jack, and you can't even have a court trial on this.